Rickey Medlocke

-Rick Medlocke (born February 17, 1950) is an American musician, best known as the frontman/guitarist for the Southern rock band Blackfoot and a member of Lynyrd Skynyrd.
-During his first stint with Lynyrd Skynyrd from 1971 to 1972, he played drums and sang lead on a few songs that would initially be released on 1978's "First and...
-Last."
-Medlocke would rejoin Blackfoot in 1972 and later returned to Lynyrd Skynyrd in 1996 as a guitarist with whom he continues to tour and record today.
+Rickey Medlocke (born February 17, 1950), sometimes credited as Rick, is an American musician, best known as the frontman/guitarist for the Southern rock band Blackfoot and as a member of Lynyrd Skynyrd.
+During his first stint with Lynyrd Skynyrd from 1971 to 1972, he played drums and sang lead on a few songs that would initially be released on the 1978 album Skynyrd's First and...
+Last.
+Medlocke would rejoin Blackfoot in 1972 and later returned to Lynyrd Skynyrd in 1996 as a guitarist.
+He remains with that band to the present day.
 Medlocke was inducted into the Native American Music Hall of Fame in 2008.

 Early life

 Rickey Medlocke was born Rickey Lynn Green on February 17, 1950, in Jacksonville, Florida.
 He was raised by his maternal grandparents.
 His grandfather, Paul "Shorty" Medlocke, was a bluegrass musician and taught his grandson to play a miniature banjo.
 Medlocke started performing onstage at age three, and his musical abilities increased over the years.
 He began teaching himself to play the guitar by age five and was playing drums in Shorty's band at age eight.
 Over the next several years Medlocke mastered the banjo, guitar, drums, mandolin, dobro and keyboards.
 He had a melodic singing voice and had taught himself to sing and play guitar at the same time.
 After graduating high school, Medlocke formed his first band, Fresh Garbage (inspired by the Spirit song), in which he was lead vocalist and drummer.
 That band soon changed its name to Hammer, then to Blackfoot.